Ayodeji97/Currency/README.md

 Hey there 👋🏼👋🏼👋🏼 !
 Currency App is a simple android application developed to demonstrate clean architectural guidelines with MVVM android architecture.

-_Note: Currency App data source is from Fixer api and not cache implement.
+_Note: Currency App data source is from Fixer api and only the list of currency symbol was cache.

 Go to the site to get an api_key and then you can run the app